Dublin History Highlights

 Trinity College -- Most famous for its elegant Old Library and Book of Kells, the college offers many interesting sites in a stroll around its grounds.
 Founded in 1592 and long maintained as bastion of the ruling Protestants, it wasn't until 1970 that the Catholic Church allowed its members to enroll without special permission from their bishop.
 Among its graduates are writers Jonathan Swift, Bram Stoker, Oscar Wilde and Samuel Becket.

 Molly Malone Statue -- This delightful sight includes a cart and evidently moveable.
-So you have to hunt for it due to construction.
-Eventually it is supposed to go back to the foot of Grafton St. I have to include some of its nick names: "The Tart With The Cart", "The Dish With The Fish", "The Trollop With The Scallop(s)", "The Dolly With the Trolley", and "The Flirt in the Skirt".
+So you may have to hunt for it due to construction.
+Eventually it is supposed to go back to the foot of Grafton St. but looks quite permanent on the grounds of St. Andrew's Church on Suffolk St. I have to include some of its nick names: "The Tart With The Cart", "The Dish With The Fish", "The Trollop With The Scallop(s)", "The Dolly With the Trolley", and "The Flirt in the Skirt".
 It is actually a commemoration of the song known as Dublin's unofficial anthem.
 Click here to buy a copy from our affliate, The Irish Store.

-Note now is the time to coordinate your
+Now is a good time to plan your

 preferred stops to the map to save a lot of extra walking.
 I